d-markey/squadron/README.md

 Web Workers have similar characteristics.
 Only primitive types and objects implementing [Transferable](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) can be sent across Web Worker boundaries.

+Communication between threads does not come for free, and some experiments have found that using `jsonEncode()` may actually be more efficient when sending large data sets (e.g. a `List` containing  many `Map`s) even with the overhead of calling `jsonDecode()` on the receiving end.
+This is especially true on Web platforms because Dart's implementation of [postMessage](https://api.dart.dev/stable/dart-html/MessagePort/postMessage.html) involves converting Dart objects to native JavaScript objects.
+These objects will then be cloned by the browser.

 ### <a name="channels_and_types"></a>Channels, Types, and Browser Platforms